email@example.com | (303) 273-3091

 Alliance for the Development of Additive Processing Technologies (ADAPT)

 Dr. Aaron Stebner joined the Mines faculty in 2013 with an appointment to the Mechanical Engineering department.
-He also advises students through the multidisciplinary Materials Science and Advanced Manufacturing programs.
+He also advises students through the interdisciplinary Materials Science and Advanced Manufacturing programs.